ibkevg/ibkevg.github.io/physics/_posts/2018-01-03-Problem-Mechanics-Morin-2.13.md

 ## Problem

-We have a beam supported on each end and a support somewhere in the middle.
+We have a horizontal beam supported on each end and a support somewhere in the middle.
 The mass of the beam, M, is uniformly distributed along it's length.
 Find an expression for each of the supporting forces.
 Is it completely solvable?

 ## Solution